 Pitfalls in Quality Control Processes for Compacted Earth Fill: On-Demand

-2. Failure to correctly determine a reference density test to which the field density test can be compared to obtain the correct degree of compaction for a test.
+2. Failure to correctly determine a reference density test to which the field density test can be compared to obtain the correct degree of compaction for a test, and

 The common pitfalls are related to the ASTM specifications where applicable.
 While designed for quality control involved in the construction of earth dams, the same principles apply equally to the construction of any earth fill where construction specifications include degree of compaction and water content requirements.